braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/messaging_users.md

 ---
 nav_title: Messaging Users
 article_title: Targeting Users for Predictive Churn
-description: "This reference article covers potential next steps after you have created a Churn Prediction such as implementing filter and strategic considerations."
+description: "This reference article covers potential next steps after you have created a churn prediction such as implementing filter and strategic considerations."
 page_order: 3

 ---